Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/20 Appendix B Death House.md

 The bedroom once belonged to the family's nursemaid.
 The master of the house and the nursemaid had an affair, which led to the birth of a stillborn baby named Walter.
 The cult slew the nursemaid shortly thereafter.
 Unless the characters already defeated it in area 18, the nursemaid's spirit haunts the bedroom as a [[5.
 Mechanics/Bestiary/Undead/Specter.md\|specter]].
 The specter manifests and attacks when a character opens the door to the nursery.
 The specter resembles a terrified, skeletally thin young woman; it can't speak or be reasoned with.

 The bedroom contains a large bed, two end tables, and an empty wardrobe.
 Mounted on the wall next to the wardrobe is a full-length mirror with an ornate wooden frame carved to look like ivy and berries.
-Characters who search the wall for secret doors or otherwise inspect the mirror can, with a successful DC 12 Wisdom (Perception) check, notice eyeballs among the berries.
+Characters who search the wall for secret doors or otherwise inspect the mirror can, with a successful DC 12 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check, notice eyeballs among the berries.
 The wall behind the mirror has a secret door in it (see "Secret Door" below).

 The nursery contains a crib covered with a hanging black shroud.
 When characters part the shroud, they see a tightly wrapped, baby-sized bundle lying in the crib.
 Characters who unwrap the blanket find nothing inside it.

 #### Secret Door

-A secret door behind the mirror can be found with a successful DC 15 Wisdom (Perception) check.
+A secret door behind the mirror can be found with a successful DC 15 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check.
 It pushes open easily to reveal a cobweb-filled wooden staircase leading up to the attic.

 ### 16. Attic Hall